Before I get to my point, I’d like to give you some background information.

 Before coming to the e-learning world, I worked with print publishing and radio production for about a decade.
 These are excellent fields for perfectionists!
 Print production allowed me to work with extreme precision, down to a pixel (actually, a point: 12 points in a pica, 6 picas to an inch!).
 Radio broadcasting requires precision to a second; there is no room for mistakes.
 I thoroughly enjoyed the challenges presented by both fields, and, though I didn’t realize it at the time, I enjoyed the constraints: things were black and white, right or wrong, no in-between.
 Lines were drawn in the sand, cross them at your own peril.

-When I went to grad school, I majored in Education, specifically the Instructional Technologies program.
+When I went to graduate school, I majored in Education, specifically the Instructional Technologies program.
 In grad school, students are taught instructional design from a ‘best case’ point of view.
 An idealist point of view, with an emphasis on always performing a thorough analysis of the situation, followed by the implementation of a well-designed solution, followed by lots and lots of evaluation.
 This was the right way to do things.
 The line in the sand was clear: skip these steps at your own peril.

 Instructional design: the right way or the realistic way?